box/box-swift-sdk-gen/docs/ShieldInformationBarriers.md

 ## Get shield information barrier with specified ID

-Get shield information barrier based on provided ID..
+Get shield information barrier based on provided ID.

 This operation is performed by calling function `getShieldInformationBarrierById`.